ahorneman/MechaCar_Statistical_Analysis/README.md

 - A null hypothesis or an alternative hypothesis is described
 - A statistical test is described to test the hypothesis

-#### Proposed Study:
-We would need to collect data for MechCar and its comparable models from different manufacturers for 2 years time to determine which, if any factors correlate to customer satisfaction.

 ##### Hypothesis:
  - Null Hypothesis:
    MechaCar is comparable and competitive to similar models from other manufacturers.